Epicguru/UnitySerializedReferenceUI/README.md

+## Changes compared to base repository:
+- 1.0.0
+  - The base class is now selectable in the menu if it is not an interface/abstract class.

 # UnitySerializedReferenceUI
 The UI for Unity's SerealizedReference attribute.
 It allows to change the instance type of field right in editor.